Doll Parts: Release

-"Doll Parts" was released on November 15, 1994 in the United States as the second single from Hole's second studio album, Live Through This (1994).
-It was released as a CD single, cassette and 7" on DGC Records, with alternate tracklistings for each pressing.
-Upon its release in Europe, three CD singles were released on DGC, Geffen Records and City Slang, with additional live recordings.
+"Doll Parts" was released on October 10, 1994, in Australia and on November 15 in the United States as the second single from Hole's second studio album, Live Through This (1994).
+In Australia, a CD single and a cassette single were issued through Geffen Records, while in the US, it was released as a CD, cassette, and 7-inch single on DGC Records, with alternate track listings for each pressing.
+Upon its release in Europe, three CD singles were released on DGC, Geffen, and City Slang, with additional live recordings.

-The song became Hole's highest-charting song in the United States, peaking at #39 on the Billboard Hot 100 Airplay.
-"Doll Parts" peaked at number 4 on the Billboard Modern Rock Tracks chart in December 1994 and at number 58 on the Billboard Hot 100 in January 1995.
-The song later charted on Canada's RPM Singles Chart, the UK Singles Chart, Belgian Singles Chart in Wallonia and the French Singles Chart.
+The song became Hole's highest-charting song in the United States, peaking at number 58 on the Billboard Hot 100 in January 1995 chart.
+"Doll Parts" also peaked at number four on the Billboard Modern Rock Tracks chart in December 1994.
+The song later charted on Canada's RPM Singles Chart, the UK Singles Chart, Belgian Singles Chart in Wallonia, and the French Singles Chart.

 Music video

 The music video for "Doll Parts" was directed by Samuel Bayer—who had also directed music videos for The Smashing Pumpkins and Nirvana—and who Hole commissioned following the death of bassist Kristen Pfaff.
 Jennifer Finch of L7 is featured as the bassist in the video.
-Bayer has said that he wanted it "evoke the feeling of death" and used ideas conceived by Courtney Love throughout the video.
+Bayer has said that he wanted it "evoke the feeling of death" and used ideas conceived by Love throughout the video.

 Love's ideas included a large amount of doll imagery, herself "in a babydoll dress looking demure while playing guitar on a bed" and "walking in a bleak backyard passing a children's table set for a tea party."
 Bayer designed the garden scenes to be "decaying" and added "a hundred plaster-wrapped dolls dangling from trees."
 Other scenes features a young blonde boy, a reference "meant to invoke Kurt [Cobain]", and footage of the band performing the song.
 Most of the video was shot in black-and-white and interspersed with various color shots.
 Two edits of "Doll Parts" have been broadcast—an original edit and a "producer's version."

 The video for "Doll Parts" was nominated for Best Alternative Video at the 1995 MTV Video Music Awards but lost to "Buddy Holly" by Weezer.